Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

-Some of the top banks have found a way to make accessing your cash even easier.
-With secure apps installed on your mobile phone, you can access your digital wallet to withdraw the money from an ATM.
+Cardless ATMs are now being offered by some of the top banks, making accessing your cash even easier.
+With secure apps installed on your mobile phone, you can access your digital wallet to withdraw the money from a cardless ATM.
 Your phone is already at your fingertips – now your cash will be too.

 What are cardless ATMs and how do they work?

 Apple Pay is accepted at most cardless ATMs including Wells Fargo, Chase and Bank of America.
 Apple Pay uses near-field communication (NFC) for cardless ATM access.
-To verify that an ATM is NFC-enabled, look for the contactless symbol and follow these steps to withdraw money:
+To verify that an ATM is NFC-enabled, look for the contactless symbol.

 - Open your Apple Pay Wallet.